July 16, 2025, 1:02 pm | Read time: 4 minutes

 2. Using Too Much Detergent

 It’s important to pay attention to the correct dosage.
-The required amount of detergent can usually be found on the packaging.
-Additionally, water hardness should be considered.
+The amount of detergent needed can usually be found on the packaging.
+Additionally, consider the water hardness.
 In areas with soft water, less detergent is needed than in regions with hard water.

 3. Washing Too Infrequently at a Minimum of 60 Degrees Celsius